Bregman HR as Valdez, Astros edge Yankees 3-2, lead ALCS 2-0

-The 106-win Astros improved to 5-0 this postseason after a sweep to begin this best-of-seven matchup.
+The Astros improved to 5-0 this postseason after a sweep to begin this best-of-seven matchup.

 “We got a few guys hot.
 We would like to get everybody hot before it’s over with,” Astros manager Dusty Baker said.